 I couldn’t get my eggplant seeds to sprout at all in traditional potting soil!
 Did anyone else have trouble?

-I decided to try starting seeds in paper towel soaked in water in a zip-seal baggie for my eggplants this year.
+I finally decided to try starting seeds in paper towel soaked in water in a zip-seal baggie for my eggplants one year.

 Voila!
 Just like magic, I got excellent results germinating eggplant seeds using the wet paper towel method.